EdDuarte/website/content/posts/thumbeo.md

 ---
 title: "Thumbeo: A mobile application to find rides nearby"
 description: "Ride-sharing app where users can find rides, schedule their own, and chat in real-time.
-As co-founder I developed core functionality, devised the overall UX, and wrote a scheduler that queues asynchronous tasks and caches their results in-disk."
+As co-founder and lead developer I implemented core functionality, devised the overall UX, and managed a team of developers and designers with Agile methodologies."
 keywords: [rides, ride sharing, ride scheduling, chat, push notification, mobile, app]
 lang: [Java]